serebit/wraith-master/README.md

 ## Acknowledgements

 - **gfduszynski**, for his work on [cm-rgb](https://github.com/gfduszynski/cm-rgb).
-Although I started Wraith Master before discovering cm-rgb, gfduszynski's work made it viable.
+Although I started Wraith Master before discovering cm-rgb, gfduszynski's groundwork made it viable for me to continue working on it.
 - **Adam Honse**, for his work on [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB).
 This had some extra documentation on specific functions that I was lacking.
 - **ballsystemlord**, **Kirk**, and **tralamazza** from the [AdoredTV](https://adoredtv.com/) Discord server, along with **[Apache](https://github.com/Apache-HB)** and **my dad**, for helping me figure out how the mirage frequencies are converted to byte values.
-- **Cooler Master**, for manufacturing these great stock coolers, and forwarding me to AMD when I inquired about how the Wraith Prism's USB interface worked.
+- **Cooler Master**, for manufacturing these great stock coolers, and being as helpful as they're allowed to be when I asked about how the USB interface worked.
-- **AMD**, for telling me I'd need to sign an NDA to get that information.
-Sorry, but that's not really my style.
-Thanks for the great product though!
+- **AMD**, for including actually decent stock coolers with their desktop processors.

 [wraith-master-logo]: https://serebit.com/images/wraith-master-banner-nopad.svg "Wraith Master"
 [pipeline-status]: https://gitlab.com/serebit/wraith-master/badges/master/pipeline.svg "Pipeline Status"